-The location of the next meeting will be held in Quorrobolong.
+The location of the next meeting will be held in Glenmore Park.
 Please refer to your current copy of Garden Rails magazine for details, or contact the Secretary.

-You can view the last month's running at in the Gallery.
+You can view the last month's running day in the Gallery.

 Hoppers - a thing of the past? from John Croke